ABF-QC/Final_Project/README.md

 ## Analysis - Climate change impact for downtown Montreal

-See the notebook [Analysis](notebook/Analysis.ipynb) to have more details about how the analysis done on the data.
+See the notebook [Analysis](notebook/Analysis.ipynb) to have more details about how the data were analyzed to make a selection of data to build our Climate App.

+#### The following Analysis was made using our Climate App

 </br>